Room to Exist

 A continuous space with better differentiation is worth nothing if large players can just occupy all the niches.
 What stops Midas from creating thirty embedding positions and capturing every niche query?

-Stay or Pay addresses this with mechanisms borrowed from markets that already work.
-Position history follows a hashed payment credential across exchanges, so you can’t spin up shell accounts without separate verified business identities, separate payment credentials, and separate bonds.
-Refundable entry deposits make each new identity expensive: one bond for one shop is temporary cost, but thirty bonds for thirty fake identities is permanent capital drain.
-And coordinated resets by related accounts cost quadratically (borrowed from Ethereum’s proof-of-stake slashing), so five simultaneous resets cost 25x, not 5x.
+Bondage and Tenure addresses this with mechanisms borrowed from markets that already work.
+Position history follows a hashed payment credential across exchanges, so spinning up shell accounts requires separate verified identities and separate bonds for each.
+Refundable entry deposits make each new identity expensive: one bond for one shop is a temporary cost, but thirty bonds for thirty fake identities is permanent capital drain.
+Coordinated resets by related accounts cost quadratically (borrowed from Ethereum’s proof-of-stake slashing), so five simultaneous resets cost 25x.

-The economics of niche-squatting don’t work when each occupied position requires a verified identity, a locked bond, and tenure to earn fee discounts.
-A chain could legitimately operate thirty locations with thirty specialties — and if each location genuinely serves that niche, the mechanism is working as designed.
-What it prevents is occupying positions you don’t actually serve, which is the keyword-era strategy of bidding on everything and converting on nothing.
+The economics of niche-squatting don’t work when each occupied position requires a verified identity and a locked bond.
+A chain could legitimately operate thirty locations with thirty specialties, and if each location genuinely serves that niche, the mechanism is working as designed.
+What breaks is the keyword-era strategy of occupying positions you don’t actually serve.

 What This Means

-Chains will still exist.
-Capital advantages don’t disappear.
-But the advertising layer (the mechanism that connects demand to supply) stops being the bottleneck that forces consolidation.
-The air-cooled Porsche specialist reaches the customers who need him, at a price that reflects his proximity to the query rather than his ability to outspend Midas.
+Chains will still exist and capital advantages don’t disappear, but the advertising layer stops being the bottleneck that forces consolidation.
+The air-cooled Porsche specialist reaches the customers who need him at a price that reflects proximity to the query.

 Whether this actually produces a more diverse market is an empirical question.
-The simulation data suggests yes: specialist surplus goes positive, win diversity increases, and different specialists win different queries.
-But a simulation with 25 advertisers isn’t a market with thousands of participants.
+The simulation data suggests yes: specialist surplus goes positive and win diversity increases.
+But a simulation with 25 advertisers is far from a market with thousands of participants.
 The mechanism creates room.
 Whether businesses fill it depends on factors the auction can’t control.1

 Written with Claude Opus 4.6 via Claude Code.
 I directed the argument; Claude drafted prose.

 1. Socialists correctly diagnose that wealth concentrates.
 Their fix is redistribution, which requires authority to decide who gets what.
-The embedding auction reaches a similar destination through voluntary exchange: specialists position accurately because it’s profitable, users tap because it’s useful, exchanges enforce fees because it attracts better inventory.
-The outcome is broader because the mechanism is better, not because anyone was forced. ↩︎
+The embedding auction reaches a similar destination through voluntary exchange: specialists position accurately because it’s profitable, and exchanges enforce fees because it attracts better inventory.
+The outcome is broader because the mechanism is better. ↩︎